 However, [Tweet “using branding elements helps you build trust, confidence and a reputation”] with your audience.
 Add your logo or your website address to your banner and use a color scheme that is similar to your website

-It you don’t have a logo designed, get one because it pays off.
+If you don’t have a logo designed, get one because it pays off.
 You don’t need to hire an expensive designer.
 There are a lot of crowd sourcing design websites where you can post a job for a logo and get a few good proposals.

-5. Use language your audience understands
+STEP 5.
+Use language your audience understands

 The image above speaks volumes and pretty much sums it up.
 If you want your audience to trust you, you need to speak their language.
 People are generally afraid of what they don’t understand and they won’t trust you if they can’t understand you.

-Generally, plain, simple words inspire confidence, openness and authenticity and appeal to a wide audience.
+Generally, plain, simple words inspire confidence, openness, and authenticity and appeal to a wide audience.
 Try to use them as much as possible.

 Like with everything, balance is key here.
 If you overuse or abuse the techniques we mentioned above, it could all backfire.
 There is such a thing as trying too hard.